This article was originally published on our sister site, TechRepublic.

 I have always been able to find programming work, so I am not worried about finding another job like this one.
 But I want to shift gears and work on getting a job that leads to becoming a CIO.
-Should I try to find a job at another services-type company or should I try for an end-user environment?
+Should I try to find a job at another services-type company or try for an end-user environment?
 Which would get me closer to my goal?

-Answer: Evaluate pros and cons, then look for an end-user company
+Answer: Evaluate pros and cons; then look for an end-user company

 It sounds as though you want to find a job in IT that offers more long-term stability than programming.
 Unfortunately, even the best programmers find themselves shifting from job to job these days, just to keep paying the bills.
 That’s because many companies that create software on a fee basis have one major overhead item—people.
-When companies like this need to reduce costs, they head for the biggest items on the expense list and that’s payroll.
+When companies like this need to reduce costs, they head for the biggest item on the expense list and that’s payroll.

 I’m telling you what you already know from your own experience because I want to confirm your suspicions that other types of IT jobs can be more stable.
 I say “can be” because payroll is one of the biggest items on any company’s list of expenses.
 Thus, it’s tempting for any company to cut back on staff when cash flow crunches come along.